SparkFun

 - NVIDIA Jetson Nano

-- A compact NVIDIA computing module used for camera, robotics and machine-learning projects at the edge.
-Compatibility with Jetson Nano tells you this carrier board can host that module, but the module itself is not included.
+- The NVIDIA Jetson Nano is a compact NVIDIA computing module used for camera, robotics and machine-learning projects at the edge.
+A compatible carrier board can host the module, though the module itself is usually sold separately.

 - PCB